 Artifacts: Identity project (assignment sheet, sample), structured sketchbooks (rubric, idea sheet)

-3. Value - Technology to enhance instruction
+2. Value - Technology to enhance instruction

 Artifact: PowerPoint presentation for a printmaking unit (PowerPoint)

-4. Value - Student Outreach and Care
+3. Value - Parent Outreach

-5. Value - Assessment
+4. Value - Assessment

 Artifact: Grading rubric for a Trompe L'oeil drawing project (rubric)

-6. Value - Cross-curricular application – incorporating other core subjects into my curriculum
+5. Value - Cross-curricular application – incorporating other core subjects into my curriculum

 Artifacts: Assignment that incorporates current events (assignment sheet), worksheets that incorporate decimals (worksheet 1, worksheet 2).

-7. Value - Scaffolding new ideas or processes with written, visual and oral instruction
+6. Value - Scaffolding new ideas or processes with written, visual and oral instruction

 Artifacts: Instruction sheet for a classroom blog (instructions), illustrations of processes for a ceramics unit (illustrations)

-8. Value - Curriculum alignment and collaboration with other important groups and organizations
+7. Value - Curriculum alignment and collaboration with other important groups and organizations

 Artifact: Syllabus for AP drawing which incorporates important deadlines and course standards for both Hunter High and AP (syllabus)